Generic Name: levorphanol (oral) (lee VOR fa nole)

 Levorphanol dosing information

 Usual Adult Dose for Pain:

-IM or subcutaneous: 1 to 2 mg every 6 to 8 hours as needed.
+Initial dose: 1 to 2 mg orally every 6 to 8 hours as needed for pain

 What other drugs will affect levorphanol?

 Narcotic (opioid) medication can interact with many other drugs and cause dangerous side effects or death.
 Be sure your doctor knows if you also use:

 other narcotic medications--opioid pain medicine or prescription cough medicine;

 drugs that make you sleepy or slow your breathing--a sleeping pill, muscle relaxer, tranquilizer, antidepressant, or antipsychotic medicine.